-The LT1339 oscillator generates a modified sawtooth waveform at the $C_T$ pin between low and high thresholds of about 0.8V (vI) and 2.5V (vh) respectively.
+The LT1339 oscillator generates a modified sawtooth waveform at the C_T pin between low and high thresholds of about 0.8V (vl) and 2.5V (vh) respectively.
 The oscillator can be synchronized by driving a TTL level pulse into the SYNC pin.
 This inputs to a one-shot circuit that reduces the oscillator high threshold to 2V for about 200ns.
-The SYNC input signal should have minimum high/low times of $\geq 1 \mu s$ .
+The SYNC input signal should have on/off times of $\geq 1\mu$ s.